 While a squat rack is primarily used for squats, it can also be utilized for other exercises such as overhead presses or bench presses.
 Its versatility and simplicity make it a popular choice for strength training enthusiasts seeking an efficient and effective workout.

 Pros and Cons of Using a Squat Rack

-- Safety: One of the significant advantages of using a squat rack Vs a power cage is the safety.
+- Safety: One of the significant advantages of using a squat rack is the safety Vs a power cage.
 The adjustable J-hooks or barbell supports allow for proper bar placement and prevent the weight from slipping off your shoulders during squats.
 This reduces the risk of injury and enables you to push yourself to the limit with confidence.

 - Focus on Form: Squat racks promote proper form and technique by providing stability and support.
 With the barbell securely held in place, you can focus on maintaining proper alignment, depth, and control throughout the movement.
 This helps maximize the effectiveness of the exercise and reduces the likelihood of straining or injuring your muscles.

 - Exercise Versatility: While primarily used for squats, squat racks offer versatility by enabling you to perform various other exercises.
 From bench presses and overhead presses to lunges and rack pulls.
 A squat rack expands your workout options Vs a power cage.
 Allowing you to target different muscle groups and achieve a well-rounded strength training routine.

 - Limited Exercise Variety: While a squat rack offers some versatility, its exercise options are relatively limited compared to more comprehensive equipment like power cages or cable machines.
 If you’re looking for a wider range of exercise possibilities, a squat rack may not fully meet your needs.